 Nancy Mora, MFA - Executive Director & Muralist

 She became involved with the Chinatown Community in February of 2021.
 The first project she donated to before CVAA was established is located in Jack Kerouac Alley.
-All time spent on each project, developing concept designs, and the labor is donated to the community.
+All time spent on each project, developing concept designs, and labor are gifted to the community.
+These projects are labors of love andAssistantt have been possible without the support of her Service Dog: Epsilon.
+Epsilon passed away due to cancer on 3/17/2025.
+He was almost 12 years old and had been a part of her life since he was 4 weeks old.
+He left behind his younger cat brother known as Sigma the Ragdoll.

 Selina Tan - Treasurer